 Preservation of mitochondrial function through H2S direct and mainly indirect (via Nrf2 activation) antioxidant effects is at the root of H2S-mediated cytoprotection during myocardial infarction; as such, it is important to point out that nuclear transcription factor Nrf2 is the master regulator of the expression of antioxidant proteins.
 Inhibition of inflammatory cytokines and reversible inhibition of a cytochrome c-mediated oxidation.
 In fact, preservation of mitochondrial function is an effective strategy for treating other mitochondrial-driven diseases such as neurodegeneration and aging.

 H2S therapeutic effects, including those related to inflammation, also depend to a great extent on its capacity to regulate the homeostasis of the cellular immune system, both directly and indirectly, via the H2S-Cysteine-Glutathione connection (see Gojón G. and Morales G.A., 2020.
-“Antioxidants & Redox Signaling”, in press).
+“Antioxidants & Redox Signaling 2020, Volume 33, Number 14, pages 1010-1045”).